D.C. Jail: History

 The current building was constructed in 1976.
 It replaced a jail built in 1872.
 In turn, this building replaced a federal penitentiary that had been torn down at the US Army Arsenal a few years earlier.

-Six German spies, tried in a military court, were electrocuted here in 1942, during World War II.
+The jail also housed D.C.'s execution chamber and, from 1928 to 1957, hosted over 40 executions by electric chair.
+Prior to the adoption of electrocution, the jail also hosted the district's hangings.
+For a time, a far end of the jail's dining hall was the site of executions by both hanging and the electric chair, but later, officials constructed a formal windowless execution chamber on the top floor of the facility.
+Six German spies convicted of sabotage, including Richard Quirin and Herbert Hans Haupt, were tried in a military court, found guilty, and electrocuted here in 1942 less than one week after their convictions, during World War II.

 Programs

 As of 2004, a group called the "Free Minds Book Club & Writing Workshop," came into the jail twice a week, which allowed inmates to read and write.
-This program allowed one inmate to change his life.
 The jail offers "HIV/ AIDS Prevention, Education and Intervention Services; Individual and Group Counseling Services; Hispanic Life Skills; Book Club; Street Law; Literacy Education; Religious Services; Mental Health Adjustment; and Anger Management, among other life skills development and religious services."

 Conditions

 In August 1995, the Jail's medical care facility was placed under court-ordered receivership, after the District was held in contempt for repeatedly failing to implement court orders...intended to ensure adequate medical services to jail inmates".
 The receivership ended in September 2000.

 In 2010, a long-time inmate of the D.C.
 Jail claimed that nine years in the D.C.
 Jail was equivalent to 20 years in another prison.
 The inmate told of moldy jail cells, questionable strip searches, broken locks on cell doors, staph infections, rodents and violent assaults.
 US District Judge Thomas Hogan called the conditions at the jail "a shame."

 In 2013, a report noted that 165 people had attempted suicide over roughly a two-year period and four had actually committed suicide during that same time.
 There were three suicides over the period of two months.
 An HIV-positive deaf man sued the D.C.
 Jail, claiming he was denied medical care and was retaliated against for complaining about jail conditions.

 In 2014, there was debate over health care provider services at the jail.